BrendanRWalsh/MHWDB/README.md

 # Kiranico weapon scraper
 Downloads all weapon data from Kiranico and collates it with the existing database.

-saves the updated data as /json/updatedWeapons.json
+Saves the updated data as /json/updatedWeapons.json

 ## Requires:
 - Beautifulsoup4
 - Requests

 ## Things this adds to the existing database:
-Iceborne weapons
+All Iceborne weapons currently on Kiranico

 **Crafting:**
 - Required game completion items e.g. quests, having obtained a specific item